Gen VIII Capture Mechanics

 The Catch Rate Formula

 As usual, a Master Ball will capture the Pokémon without fail, without performing the calculation.
+Like in the sixth and seventh generations, captures will always succeed on the first route in the game with wild encounters (Route 1).
 Additionally, for some Max Raids, capture is preset to be guaranteed (details pending).

 Otherwise, the game calculates a final capture rate, which can be determined by a formula - and it has a couple of new bits this time around: